Exploring Non-minimal coupling using ultra-diffuse galaxies: Results and Discussion

-Although the Bayesian-evidence results for some cases in DF44 require clarification.
-When looking closer to the DF44 evidence tables, we find an inconsistency in the NMC gNFW (Table \ref{tab: DF44_gNFW}).
-For the case including both stars and DM, with the SHMR prior and radial anisotropy , the reported $\log\mathcal{B}$ values are $0.64$ for $\epsilon<0$ and $0.65$ for $\epsilon>0$ while in GR is $-0.31$.
+When looking closer to the DF44 evidence tables, some Bayesian evidence values in the NMC gNFW (Table \ref{tab: DF44_gNFW}) may require clarification.
+For the case including both stars and DM, with the SHMR prior and radial anisotropy, the reported $\log\mathcal{B}$ values are $0.64$ for $\epsilon<0$ and $0.65$ for $\epsilon>0$ while in GR is $-0.31$.
 Similar patterns occur in other cases, where posterior constraints look nearly same, yet the evidences differ noticeably.
-This is not very abnormal because the evidence is not set only by the best fit or by the central part of the posterior.
+This is not abnormal because the evidence is not set only by the best fit or by the central part of the posterior.
 It is an integral of the likelihood over the full prior volume, so it is sensitive to how much parameter space provides a good fit.
-So two models can look almost the same in their marginal posteriors, yet still give different $\log\mathcal{B}$.
+As a result, two models can look almost the same in their marginal posteriors, yet still give different $\log\mathcal{B}$.
 That can happen if one model has slightly broader tails, a different pattern of parameter degeneracies, or simply because the evidence estimate itself has noticeable uncertainty.